astrivant/polyad/docs/proposals/copolyad-language.md

 Acceptance tests should include same-shaped data with incompatible meaning, matching facts from the wrong dataset, a missing second input, stale capacity evidence, conflicting storage effects, an unsupported cycle and a changed resource between selection and admission.
+Verify that an admitted Natural Selection revision supersedes conflicting pending Soul searching decisions and fences stale adaptations during handoff.
 A valid example should demonstrate the full normalization/enrichment/indexing chain, including lookup and storage bindings.
-These tests would validate planning semantics rather than merely round-tripping YAML.
+These tests validate planning semantics across compilation, selection and admission.

 ## References